Worldwide Roar (organization): History

-The organization is known for its charity fundraising annual calendar.
-It has been voted two times the “United Kingdom’s Charity Calendar of the year” along with other national calendar awards.
-In 2019, Worldwide Roar funded Sport Allies’ collaboration with London Film School and SKY Sports to create three “Spotlight” short films, a new series about sports inclusion.
-In 2019, Worldwide Roar celebrated the 10th anniversary of their calendar with a centrefold of Robbie Manson, the LGBTQ+ world cup champion, world record holder as fastest rower, and two-time Olympic athlete.
+The organisation is known for its charity fundraising annual calendar.
+It has been voted two times the "United Kingdom's Charity Calendar of the year" along with other national calendar awards.

+In 2019, Worldwide Roar funded Sport Allies' collaboration with the London Film School and SKY Sports to create three "Spotlight" short films, a new series about sports inclusion.

+In 2019, Worldwide Roar celebrated the tenth anniversary of its calendar with a centrefold of Robbie Manson, the LGBTQ+ world cup champion, world-record holder as fastest rower, and two-time Olympic athlete.
 By 2019, the project had garnered over 200,000 followers on Instagram.

 In 2019, Warwick Rowers was internationally rebranded as Worldwide Roar.
-After launching an international appeal for help, organisations like British Rowing and Sport England supported the company with recruitment of more diverse men from different sports.
-In April 2020, Worldwide Roar provided entertainment via social media and newsletters as a measure to sustain morale during Covid-19.
+After launching an international appeal for help, organisations like British Rowing and Sport England supported the organisation with recruitment of more diverse men from different sports.

+In April 2020, Worldwide Roar provided entertainment via social media and newsletters as a measure to sustain morale during COVID-19.

-Charitable Work
+Charitable work

 Worldwide Roar funds Sport Allies, a registered charity working to promote inclusion and combat homophobia that receives all the profits of Worldwide Roar.
-By 2020, the organization had received over £100,000 or 129,000 USD in donations from the Worldwide Roar project.
+By 2020, the organisation had received over £100,000 or US$129,000 in donations from the Worldwide Roar project.

 Controversy

 Their calendar was banned in Russia for featuring nude poses of men and gay propaganda in 2018.

-In 2016, YouTube temporarily suspended the company’s channel.
+In 2016, YouTube temporarily suspended the organisation's channel.

-Worldwide Roar posts images within Instagram’s published guidelines on occasions like International Day Against Homophobia and Transphobia, LGBT Pride and International Women’s Day.
-Problems began when Instagram deleted some of their posts due to an alleged breach of community guidelines.
-On 26 May 2018, Worldwide Roar’s Instagram account was deleted without warning for breaching their nudity policy.
-Instagram apologized for removing the account in error and restored the account as it did not breach any of Instagram’s nudity policies.
+Worldwide Roar posts images within Instagram's published guidelines on occasions including International Day Against Homophobia and Transphobia, LGBT Pride and International Women’s Day.
+Problems began when Instagram deleted some of its posts due to an alleged breach of community guidelines.
+On 26 May 2018, Worldwide Roar's Instagram account was deleted without warning for breaching Instagram's nudity policy.
+Instagram apologized for removing the account in error and restored the account as it did not breach any of Instagram's nudity policies.

 Achievements

-Worldwide Roar has been voted two times as the “United Kingdom’s Charity Calendar of the year”.
+Worldwide Roar has been voted two times as the "United Kingdom's Charity Calendar of the year".